-Take a two-day tour of covered-bridge country during the peak of autumn color.
+Take a two-day tour of covered bridge country during the peak of autumn color.

-Located at the south end of the Willamette Valley between the Coast and Cascade Mountain range, the town of Cottage Grove is small in size and big on beauty.
+Located at the south end of the Willamette Valley between the Coast and Cascade Mountain range, the town of Cottage Grove is small in size and big in beauty.
 Explore the covered bridges, waterfalls and bike rides along the scenic back roads.
-Stroll Main Street for one-of-a-kind shops and restaurants just minutes from wine country.Main Street, Cottage Grove by Joni Kabana
+Explore Main Street's historic buildings, one-of-a-kind shops and great local restaurants just minutes from wine country.

 Charming downtown Main Street is the place to shop for antiques, games, flowers, furniture, books and more.
 Cottage Grove is also a draw for its 21 public murals which can be viewed along a self-guided walking tour.

 The Bohemia Gold Mining Museum pays tribute to the area's mining past with exhibits of archival photos, antique tools and ore samples from local mines.
 East from downtown, the Oregon Aviation Historical Society & Museum exhibits several vintage aircraft in its mission to preserve local aeronautical history.

 For another wonderful grouping of waterfalls, visit Brice Creek.
 The Brice Creek Trail passes many forested waterfalls and can be done in its entirety or in smaller sections.
-One of the falls on this trail is Trestle Creek Falls which offers a double-tiered waterfall which hikers can walk behind for a truly unique experience.
+One of the falls on this trail is Trestle Creek Falls which offers a double-tiered waterfall that hikers can walk behind for a truly unique experience.

 Stop at Coast Fork Brewing for 12 rotating taps of local beer and cider and a savory menu of potpies, toasted sandwiches and salads for a satisfying lunch.